 It is an undeniably important question in the history-taking process.
 A patient is asked about his current and past medical illnesses and wants to know the nature of his present complaints and find out any association with the past.

-This is again a very important part of history taking and ignoring or forgetting this is no less than a crime.
-A person can be allergic to a drug that is likely to be prescribed leading to a life-threatening situation rather than life-saving.
-Allergy to blood transfusion is also important to ask.
+This is again a very important part of history, and ignoring or forgetting this is no less than a crime.
+A person can be allergic to a drug that is likely to be prescribed, leading to a life-threatening situation rather than a life-saving one.
+Allergy to blood transfusions is also important to ask.

-A person with known systemic diseases is very important to know like diabetes, hypertension, cardiac, respiratory, and renal diseases because it changes the overall management plan of the patient.
-Similarly, past medical history in the family is also inquired because even if the patient is not currently suffering from them, he still has a higher chance of developing them than other populations.
+A person with known systemic diseases is very important to know, like diabetes, hypertension, cardiac, respiratory, and renal diseases, because it changes the overall management plan of the patient.
+Similarly, past medical history in the family is also inquired about because, even if the patient is not currently suffering from them, he still has a higher chance of developing them than other populations.

 Surgical History

-Surgical History is important for the same reasons.
-If a person has to undergo another surgery, his doctor knows already what he has undergone in the past and what should he expect from his future expected surgery.
-What careful measures are to be taken this time to avoid possible complications and how did the process of anesthesia go in the past?
+Surgical history is important for the same reasons.
+If a person has to undergo another surgery, his doctor already knows what he has undergone in the past and what he should expect from his future surgery.
+What careful measures are to be taken this time to avoid possible complications, and how did the process of anesthesia go in the past?

 History of Allergies

-All the above reasons make it mandatory for a health professional to ask about past medical, surgical, medication, and allergy history religiously.
-There is no excuse for these actions and the patients must also cooperate with their doctors in this regard.
+All the above reasons make it mandatory for a health professional to ask about past medical, surgical, medication, and allergy histories religiously.
+There is no excuse for these actions, and the patients must also cooperate with their doctors in this regard.

-After all, we come to the hospital for a complete and reliable treatment rather than a hit and trial and bad outcome with respect to our health.
+After all, we come to the hospital for a complete and reliable treatment rather than a hit-and-run and bad outcome concerning our health.